Skip to main content

 View Answer:

-Interview Response: Yes, this happens when a property has an object as a value and has individual properties.
-The parent property references the nested properties.
+Interview Response: Yes, properties can reference another property in JavaScript through object property referencing or using computed property names.
+This also occurs when a property holds an object as its value and has individual properties.
+In such cases, the parent property references the nested properties.

 Code Example: